I’ll talk about some health issues here, some of which I personally have had issue with, others not.

 Well, I looked online, but just wasn’t finding the right information and also got a bit of information overload.
 So, I turned to my long email list of lightworker friends I had at that time and asked if anyone knew a natural cure for a heel spur.
 Sure enough, one gal wrote back and said that she had had bone spurs in her neck at one time and they are caused by a magnesium deficiency.

 So, I got some magnesium citrate (and you want plant-based magnesium as opposed to like, well, soil-based which is what plants eat, not us).
-Started out at a low dose, and increased it daily until I got the runs (magnesium, especially more than your body needs, serves as a laxative – think Milk of Magnesia) then backed off the dose just below that.
+I started out at a low dose, and increased it daily until I got the runs (magnesium, especially more than your body needs or can absorb in short order, serves as a laxative – think Milk of Magnesia) then backed off the dose just below that.
 I took it for 8 weeks.
 My heel kept feeling better and at the end of that time I had no indication whatsoever of a heel spur and haven’t since.
+Sure glad I didn’t have surgery, like the doctor wanted, so that I didn’t get rid of the only symptom I had, so by the symptom going away I knew that the magnesium did the job, since the deficiency was the cause in the first place.

 Bone spurs are calcium deposits.
 So be careful about this because many people recommend more calcium for bone spurs.
 We need calcium, but we need even more magnesium than calcium and then they work together synergistically.
 Most people get plenty enough calcium from their diet so don’t need more.